-You also may be asked to complete a brief summary of the Engaged Learning aspects of this class.
+Note: The final time block will be used to polish up our projects.
+You also will be asked to complete a brief summary of the Engaged Learning aspects of this class.
 More on this at the end of the semester.
 Here are the instructions: